waneck/codegen.ml/articles/blog/hello-world.md

 Having said this, all the alternatives I found - like [disqus](http://disqus.com:nofollow) - are ugly and may include sponsored links.
 Moreover - I don't think it really achieves its goal very well.
 My second thought was to use some site like [hacker news](https://news.ycombinator.com/) for comments.
-This still seems like a good idea, but after some thought it seems that some kinds of comments that would be fine for the website would be frowned upon in the hacker news community.
+This still feels like a good idea, but it seems that some kinds of comments that would be fine for the website would be frowned upon in the hacker news community.

-After some thought, it seems to me that the best way to deal with comments is inspired with how [@skial](http://twitter.com/skial) does it with his Haxe-related news site, [haxe.io](http://haxe.io) and use [github](https://github.com).
+After some thought, it seems to me that the best way to deal with comments is inspired with how [@skial](http://twitter.com/skial) does it with his Haxe-related news site, [haxe.io](http://haxe.io) and use [github](https://github.com/skial/haxe.io).
 This is still very experimental for me, but I think it's a very nice idea.
 Since we're already using git as the platform to publish content, it makes sense that we use github to discuss this content.
 Not only this - but you can actually add comments inline if you wish.